ryba3310/Cloudy_movies/README.md

 - ✅️  Setup MongoDB and storage bucket

-- ✅️  Query TMDB if no results store in DB
+- ✅️  Query TMDB if no results are stored in DB

 - ✅️  Store movie thumbnail in S3 storage